 A licence for a vehicle of a class described in the portion of the Table deleted by regulation 5(4) is to be taken to be a licence for the appropriate class of vehicle described in the portion of the Table inserted by that regulation.

+12 On the date as at which this compilation was prepared, the Road Traffic (Repeals and Amendment) Regulations 2014 Pt.
+2 had not come into operation.
+It reads as follows:

+Part 2 — Regulations repealed

+3. Regulations repealed

+The regulations listed in the Table are repealed.

+Table